Top British Diplomat Assails Trump's 'Inept' Presidency In Leaked Memos

 By Sunday morning, the White House had not commented on the leak.

-Darroch's dispatches — which date from 2017 to present, according to the Daily Mail — tells Britain officials that, though Trump's presidency could collapse in "disgrace and downfall," he warns: "Do not write him off."
+Darroch's dispatches — which date from 2017 to the present, according to the Daily Mail — tell British officials that Trump's presidency could collapse in "disgrace and downfall," but Darroch warns: "Do not write him off."

-A Foreign & Commonwealth Office (FCO) spokesperson did not deny the authenticity of the memos, but says they don't necessarily reflect the stance of any part of Britain's government.
+A Foreign & Commonwealth Office spokesperson did not deny the authenticity of the memos but said they don't necessarily reflect the stance of any part of Britain's government.

 "The British public would expect our Ambassadors to provide Ministers with an honest, unvarnished assessment of the politics in their country," reads the FCO official's statement.
 "Their views are not necessarily the views of Ministers or indeed the government.
 But we pay them to be candid.
-Just as the U.S. Ambassador here will send back his reading of Westminster politics and personalities.
+Just as the US Ambassador here will send back his reading of Westminster politics and personalities.

-"Of course we would expect such advice to be handled by Ministers and civil servants in the right way and it's important that our Ambassadors can offer their advice and for it remain confidential.
+"Of course we would expect such advice to be handled by Ministers and civil servants in the right way and it's important that our Ambassadors can offer their advice and for it [to] remain confidential.
 Our team in Washington have strong relations with the White House and no doubt that these will withstand such mischievous behaviour."

 In June, Trump visited U.K. officials, including Britain's Queen Elizabeth II.
 A crowd of protesters rallied outside Buckingham Palace when he got there.

-The leaked messages are especially ill-timed for the U.K. as it seeks to lock down a post-Brexit trade deal with the U.S., if it leaves the European Union.
+The leaked messages are especially ill-timed for the U.K. as it seeks to lock down a post-Brexit trade deal with the U.S., in the event the U.K. leaves the European Union.
 The deadline for Brexit is currently Oct.
 31.

 The Daily Mail also reports that Darroch raises concerns that Trump's "America First" agenda could "denounce the WTO [World Trade Organization], tear up existing trade details, launch protectionist action, even against allies.
 It could further undermine international action on climate change, or further cut UN funding."